giellalt/lang-slh/src-fst-morphology-phonology.twolc.md

 c U+0313

-Lushootseed is written in IPA, there are no upper-case letters
+Southern Lushootseed is written in IPA, there are no upper-case letters
 * %{lØ%}:0    in slh stem-final l tends to be lost, but it is retained before Clt/Now

 place holders